apache/mesos/docs/clang-format.md

 By default, ClangFormat uses the configuration defined in a `.clang-format` or `_clang-format` file located in the nearest parent directory of the input file.
-The `bootstrap` script creates a `.clang-format` symlink at the top-level directory which points to `support/clang-format` for ClangFormat to find.
+The `./support/setup-dev.sh` script creates a `.clang-format` symlink at the top-level directory which points to `support/clang-format` for ClangFormat to find.

 ### Editor Integration